 Examples of services that can be referred to are provision of basic needs, medical help, social support, family tracing, financial support, or legal advice and last but not least, mental health and psychosocial support.
 Referral procedures differ in each context according to the services available and local referral measures.
 Referral systems are different in every country and community.
 It is important to contact your line manager to get updated information about available services in your specific context.

-\rightarrow Reflection
+Reflection

-Contact your volunteer manager and discuss with him or her, what referral procedures exist and how to access them.
+Contact the volunteer manager and discuss what referral procedures exist and how to access them.
 Think of examples of places you can call or contact in the area where you live or work.